lotansery/Pcysys_Server_python2.7/README.md

 REMARKS:
 - python 2.7 was used
-- Reciving data time can take a few minutes
+- Reciving all data from client can take a few minutes

 OUTPUT EXAMPLE: